trongthanh/geany-for-front-end-dev/README.md

 ## 1. Snippets

-With snippets, you can complete a whole block of code from short string like `in` or `for`.
+With snippets, you can complete a whole block of code from short string like `if` or `for`.
 More on Geany's snippets configuration file at [this link](http://www.geany.org/manual/current/index.html#user-definable-snippets).

 ### The file:

 - **snippets.conf**: The javascript section of this file has been modified so that braces are inserted and alignments are made according to common Javascript convention.
-[Link to convention needed]

 ### How To: